aws/copilot-cli/site/content/docs/concepts/pipelines.md

-Having an automated release process is one of the most important parts of software delivery so Copilot wants to make setting up that automated release process as easy as possible 🚀.
+Having an automated release process is one of the most important parts of software delivery, so Copilot wants to make setting up that process as easy as possible 🚀.

-In this section, we'll talk about using Copilot to set up a CodePipeline which automatically builds your service code when you push to GitHub, deploys to your environments, and runs automated testing.
+In this section, we'll talk about using Copilot to set up a CodePipeline that automatically builds your service code when you push to GitHub, deploys to your environments, and runs automated testing.

 ## Why?

-I won't get too philosophical about releasing software, but what's the point of having a release pipeline?
-With `copilot deploy` you can deploy your service directly from your computer to ECS, why add a middleman?
+We won't get too philosophical about releasing software, but what's the point of having a release pipeline?
+With `copilot deploy` you can deploy your service directly from your computer to ECS, so why add a middleman?
 That's a great question.
-For some apps, manually using `deploy` is enough, but as your release process gets more complicated (as you add more environments or add automated testing for example) you want to offload the boring work of repeatably orchestrating that process to a service.
-Having two services, each having two environments (test and production, say) and wanting to run integration tests after you deploy to your test environment becomes surprisingly cumbersome to do by hand.
+For some apps, manually using `deploy` is enough, but as your release process gets more complicated (as you add more environments or add automated testing, for example) you want to offload the boring work of repeatedly orchestrating that process to a service.
+With two services, each having two environments (test and production, say), running integration tests after you deploy to your test environment becomes surprisingly cumbersome to do by hand.

 Using an automated release tool like CodePipeline helps make your release manageable.
 Even if your release isn't particularly complicated, knowing that you can just `git push` to deploy your change always feels a little magical 🌈.